junior-devleague/cyber-security/schools/roosevelt/2017/class-briefing.md

   - Then I did a short demonstration on how to use Windows Server 2008 GUI
     - We did things like disabling remote access, disabing guest account, where to find password policys, enabling auditing, etc.

+**Competition is this Sunday 1/21/18 from 11am - 5pm at the academy.
+Homework is to FINISH STUDY GUIDE BEFORE COMPETITION!!**

 # Class Recap - Week 20 - 1/16/18 8 - 9:25AM

 ### Topics
-- Today we talked about the accidental missile alert that went off.
+- Today we talked about the accidental missile alert that went off and what people's reactions were
+- We talked about getting our news from multiple sources to make informed choices
+- Also talked about the security of the system, or lack of, and how that was most likely the main reason this happened
+- Then the rest of class (like 45 minutes) was spent working on the Open Source Study Guide (located in our Team google drive)
+- Everyone choose to keep working on notes and postpone lecture on Windows Server 2008 to Thursday

 # Class Recap - Week 20 - 1/15/18